web3/web3.js/docs/web3-eth-contract.rst

 ``Promise`` returns ``Mixed``: The return value(s) of the smart contract method.

 // TODO add specific examples, once the decoder is extended
+// TODO add specific examples, once the decoder is extended

 -------
 Example